 E.G. - All avoid and minimise opportunities have been at a site based (project) level.
-Opportunities are limited as the road widening project must be undertaken along the existing road.
-Retaining walls have been used to narrow the base of the batter by 2 metres.
+Opportunities are limited as the track widening project must be undertaken along the existing track.
+Retaining walls have been used to narrow the base of the batter by 2 metres, which minimises the amount of native vegetation removed by 0.1 hectares.
+We will utilise an existing access track, avoiding the need to create a new one.